-Microplastic Load & Oxidative Stress
+Microplastics & Oxidative Stress

 You're ingesting a credit card of plastic every week.
+Your cells are paying for it.

 The Problem